alistairsmith464/tripleBarrier/README.md

 - **labeling_type** – Selects the labeling method:
   - Hard: Assigns discrete labels (+1, -1, 0) based on which barrier is hit first.
   - TTBM: Assigns continuous labels using a decay function, reflecting both direction and timing.
 - **ttbm_decay_type** – Chooses the decay function for TTBM labeling, controlling how quickly the label magnitude decays over time (Exponential, Linear, or Hyperbolic).
 In this implementation, the decay parameters (`lambda`, `alpha`, `beta`) are hardcoded to fixed values.
+An extension would be to optimise these parameters.

 The interaction between the CUSUM filter and TTBM is particularly important.
 When `use_cusum` is enabled, the system first applies the CUSUM filter to identify points in the price series where significant structural changes occur.
 Only these filtered points are used as candidate events for labeling.
 This reduces noise and prevents the TTBM from being applied indiscriminately across the entire dataset.
 TTBM then assigns labels to these events based on which barrier is breached first and adjusts label magnitudes using the selected decay function.
 If `use_cusum` is disabled, TTBM evaluates all rows in the dataset as potential events, which may result in a denser set of labels but with increased sensitivity to noise.